TJ Friedl Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.73 team ERA ranks seventh across all league pitching staffs.
+- The Braves have a 3.92 team ERA that ranks eighth across all league pitching staffs.

-- Braves pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- Braves pitchers combine to give up 10 home runs (0.8 per game), the ninth-fewest in the league.

-- Wright gets the call to start for the Braves, his first of the season.
+- The Braves are sending Strider (1-0) to the mound for his third start of the season.

-- The 27-year-old righty started and threw six scoreless innings when he last appeared on Wednesday, Oct.
-12 against the Philadelphia Phillies.
+- In his most recent appearance -- out of the bullpen on Tuesday -- the righty tossed 2/3 innings against the Cincinnati Reds while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.